SynthstromAudible/DelugeFirmware/docs/community_features.md

 	- This feature is `OFF` by default and can be set to `ON` or `OFF` via `SETTINGS > COMMUNITY FEATURES`.

 #### 3.7 - Mod Wheel
-- ([#512]) Incoming mod wheel on non-MPE synths now maps to `Y` axis
+- ([#512]) Incoming mod wheel MIDI data from non-MPE devices now maps to the `Y` axis.

 #### 3.9 - Enable Stutter Automation
 - ([#653]) Enabled ability to record stutter automation with mod (gold) encoder.
   	- This feature is not present in the v1.0.0 release.

 #### 3.8 - Visual Feedback on Value Changes with Mod Encoders and Increased Resolution for Value's in Menu's
-- ([#636]) Changing parameter values with Mod (Gold) Encoders now displays a pop-up with the current value of the Parameter.
-The Menu's for Parameters and Patch Cables have also been adjusted to show the same value range as displayed with the Mod Encoders.
+- ([#636]) Changing parameter values with Mod (Gold) Encoders now displays a pop-up with the current value of the parameter.
+The `SOUND` and `MODULATION` screens when parameter and modulation editing have also been adjusted to show the same value range as displayed with the Mod Encoders.
 	- This allows for better fine-tuning of values.
 	- The value range displayed is 0-50 for non-MIDI parameters and 0-127 for MIDI parameters.
-	- Note: In the Menu, if you wish to scroll through the parameter value range faster at an accelerated rate of +/- 5, hold Shift while turning the Select Encoder.
+	- Note: In the Menu, if you wish to scroll through the parameter value range faster at an accelerated rate of +/- 5, hold `SHIFT` while turning the Select Encoder.

 #### 3.9 - Adjust Metronome Volume
 - ([#683]) The Metronome's volume now respects the song's volume and will increase and decrease in volume together with the Gold Volume Encoder.